The department uses social media to:

 Find us on twitter @EmploymentGovAU

 Find us on YouTube

 Ministers’ Media Centre

-Department of Jobs and Small Business Graduate Program
+Department of Employment, Skills, Small and Family Business Graduate Program

 Learn more about the department’s ten month Graduate Program and when applications are open.

-The jobactive Facebook, and YouTube accounts and the australiansatwork Instagram account will keep you informed about the jobactive.gov.au website and jobactive program.
+The jobactive Facebook and YouTube accounts will keep you informed about the jobactive.gov.au website and jobactive program.